Joe1007/ICPR-2026-RARE-VISION-Challenge/README.md

 ---

 ## Notes
-* **The dataset is large:** we do not commit `Testingset/` or `galar_dataset/` in this repository.
+* **The dataset is large:** We don,'t put dataset in this repo, please obtain it separately and place it under `galar_dataset/`(for training) and `Testingset/`(for testing)
-* We expect large weights/features to be downloaded separately.
+* The large weights/features should be downloaded separately in the google cloud link we provide.
-* All scripts are intended to be run from the repository root.